Patients & Families

 • Somnolence syndrome: Some people might feel very tired, irritable, have headaches, sickness and lose their appetite (not feel like eating).
 This can happen 1 to 6 months after treatment but usually goes away after a few weeks.
 Medicines can help if needed.

-• Problems with thinking and memory: Sometimes, people might have trouble thinking clearly or remembering things.
+• Problems with thinking and memory: Sometimes, people might have trouble thinking clearly or remembering things. which may be progressive and worsen with time.
 This can also happen after surgery or chemotherapy.

 • Hearing problems: Over time, you might slowly lose your hearing or get ringing in your ears.
 Hearing aids can help if this happens.